-A stress test often is referred to as an exercise test because it’s performed while you are doing some sort of exercise.
-When you do aerobic exercise, your heart pumps faster and it’s in this time of stress that your doctor is most interested and is able to discern any problems you may be having that don’t even register when you’re at rest.
+A cardiac stress test in NYC often is referred to as an exercise test because it’s performed while you are doing some sort of exercise.
+When you do aerobic exercise, your heart pumps faster and it’s in this time of stress that your cardiologist is most interested and is able to discern any problems you may be having that don’t even register when you’re at rest.

 Easy Real-Time Recordings